 What’s the difference between a frog and a toad?
 They’re both little animals with buggy eyes and strong legs — so how can you tell them apart?
 Here’s a quick look.

 At first glance, frogs and toads look pretty similar.
 They’re both amphibians, which is a class of animals that live both in water and on land, and also includes salamanders.

 Frogs and toads also belong to the same order — anura (meaning “without a tail”) — all of which most experts simply refer to as “frogs.”

-That’s because although you can say that a toad is a frog, one can’t necessarily say a frog is a toad.
+That’s because although you can say that a toad is a frog, you can’t necessarily say a frog is a toad.
 Clear as mud yet?

 Okay.
 With a little help from Hamline University’s Center for Global Environmental Education, let’s break down the differences.

 Frogs have skin that is smooth and/or slimy to the touch.
 They have strong, long hind legs — where their renowned jumping ability comes from — along with webbed hind feet to help them swim.

 While toads can handle dry conditions and can be away from water longer than frogs, they still will need to return to a moist area after awhile.
 Unlike frogs, toads tend to lay their eggs in long chains, not clusters.
 (All frogs and toads must come back to the water to mate and lay eggs.)

-And finally, a useful tip if you ever have to describe a mass gathering of either — a group of frogs is referred to as an “army of frogs,” whereas it would be called a “knot of toads.”
+And finally, a useful tip if you ever have to describe a mass gathering of either: A group of frogs is referred to as an “army of frogs,” whereas it would be called a “knot of toads.”